cdapio/cdap/docs/developer-guide/source/programming.rst

 	      .withDataSets()
 	        .add(...) ...

-and so forth for all of the elements.
+and so forth for each of the elements.

 All elements must be specified, either using ``.with...`` or ``.no...``.